krisfoster/graalvm-ni-demos/README.md

 `src/main/resources/META-INF/native-image`

-If we place these files in this location, then the native image tooling will pick them up automaticatly.
+If we place these files in this location the native image tooling will pick them up automaticatly.

 So to run the tracing agent: